SogoCZE/jai_wasm/readme.md

 ## Credits

-This aproach is based on [jai-wasm](https://github.com/tsoding/jai-wasm) thanks!.
+This approach is based on [jai-wasm](https://github.com/tsoding/jai-wasm) thanks!